$ ($50 USD and under)

 ARRIVE IN MADRID, SPAIN Check into your hotel and, if you have time, start exploring this bustling city on your own with the help of the CosmosGO app.
-Later, meet your tour companions and the Tour Director during the included welcome dinner at your hotel.
+Later, meet your tour companions during the included welcome dinner at your hotel.
 Your Tour Director will explain the dos and don’ts of the walk and give you some important advice.

-MADRID–SARRIATransfer to the train station to board the train to Sarria (you will be responsible for carrying your own luggage).
-On arrival, check in at the hotel and spend the evening at leisure; maybe go look at the early-Gothic Church of O Salvador on the Main Street, the 13th century Convent of A Madalena at the outskirts of the old town or enjoy a drink with your fellow pilgrims on the river walk next to the hotel.
+MADRID–SARRIA Transfer to the train station to board the train to Sarria (you will be responsible for carrying your own luggage).
+On arrival, check in at the hotel and spend the evening at leisure, or spend free time to see the early-Gothic Church of O Salvador on the Main Street, the 13th- century Convent of the Magdalena at the outskirts of the old town, or enjoy a drink with your fellow pilgrims on the river walk next to the hotel.

 SARRIA–PORTOMARIN.
-Approximately 23 km/14.3 mi – avg 6 hrs – difficulty 3/3).
+Approximately 23 km/14.3 mi – Average 6 hrs – Difficulty 3/3).
 This is the real start of the journey.
 May every step be a thought on peace and an extension of loving kindness.
 Expect a peaceful walk in shady oak forest and through pretty villages on quiet country roads.
 The village of Barbadelo has a beautiful Romanesque church that is worth a visit.
 You will also pass through the village of Ferreiros.
-On arrival in Portomar ín, relax at one of the many outdoor cafes in the main square.
+On arrival in Portomarín, relax at one of the many outdoor cafes in the main square.

-MELIDE–ARZUA Approximately 14 km 8.7 mi–Average 3.30 hrs–Difficulty 2/3.
+MELIDE–ARZUA Approximately 14 km/8.7 mi – Average 3.30 hrs – Difficulty 2/3.
 The Camino can be a powerful catalyst for positive change.
 Today’s landscapes are similar to the previous day’s, with some idyllic locations such as the Camino in Ribadiso da Baixo near Arzúa.
-Arzúa is where the modern town with its bars, restaurants and the Church of St James overshadows the Medieval center.
+Arzúa is where the modern town with its bars, restaurants and the Church of St James overshadow the Medieval center.